taciogt/personal-finances/README.md

 ## Troubleshooting

 When [facing issues](https://github.com/pypa/pipenv/issues/4804) with `pipenv install`, I had to:
 *   deactivate the virtualenv: `deactivate`
 *   set the python to the desired version: `pyenv global 3.8.7`
 *   install pipenv on that python version: `pip install pipenv`
-  * After that, it worked
+*   after that, it worked

 Another error:
 * [AttributeError: 'Template' object has no attribute 'add_description'](https://stackoverflow.com/questions/68391621/zappa-deploy-fails-with-attributeerror-template-object-has-no-attribute-add)